 Most enterprises and the majority of small and medium-sized businesses[iv] have been using the Cloud for years, and the number of companies of every size using the Cloud is increasing in practically every industry.
 Small and medium-sized businesses, enterprises, and governments are moving workloads to the Cloud[v], including their most sensitive data.
 This change is driven largely by cost, performance, and agility advantages delivered by cloud computing but also represents a vote of confidence from each organization that makes the jump to the Cloud.

 Central to this confidence is the realization that service providers offer experience and expertise which are far beyond most organizations, particularly those not dedicated to IT services or related technical fields.
-Professional management is a major part of what makes Cloud or any other IT environment secure.
+Professional management is a major part of what makes the Cloud or any other IT environment secure.

-A quality service provider, such as Atlantic.Net, can identify and deploy the appropriate solutions to allow any organization to benefit from the agility and low cost of the Cloud while maintaining the security of the environment.
+A quality service provider, such as Atlantic.Net, can identify and deploy the appropriate solutions to allow any organization to benefit from the agility and low cost of the Cloud VPS Hosting while maintaining the security of the environment.

 Atlantic.Net: Your Cloud Security Partner